alpengeist/gpt-companion/README.md

 Once the hotkey is pressed and *Action popup* is switched on, it displays a menu at the current mouse position.
 The next image depicts a text selection in Wikipedia and the menu after pressing the hotkey.
 Once an action is selected, the Companion makes the browser copy the selection into the clipboard, and then it fetches the clipboard content.
-If *Auto call* is switched on, it calls GPT immediately.
+- If *Auto call* is switched on, it calls GPT immediately.
+- If *Write back* is switched on, the output gets typed into the application that has keyboard focus.

 <img alt="action popup" src="doc/popup.png" width="30%" height="30%"/>